shahidalibangash01/CodeAlpha_URLShortener/README.md

 ## License

-This project is licensed under the MIT License.
+This project was built as part of the CodeAlpha Backend Development Internship.